-The SSD120-(XX)N(X)-RS232 incorporates two separate RS232 compatible outputs, which may be configured via software to transmit two (2) different altitude data protocols simultaneously.
+The SSD120-(XX)NEH()-RS incorporates two separate RS232 compatible outputs, which may be configured via software to transmit two (2) different altitude data protocols simultaneously.
+The RS485 port will transmit the same protocol as assigned to TxD1.

 Connect the digitizer to an IBM compatible computer running HyperTerminal as described in §4.4 and as shown in the Dynamic Calibration Block Diagram.
 Assign the serial port protocols as follows: